In a competitive market, which situation is most likely to create... | Study Prep in Pearson+

 Multiple Choice

-In a competitive market, which situation is most likely to create excess demand (a shortage), meaning that quantity demanded exceeds quantity supplied?
+In a competitive market, which situation is most likely to create excess demand (a shortage)?

 A

-Both demand and supply increase by the same amount so the market remains in equilibrium at the original price.
+Both supply and demand decrease by the same proportion, leaving the equilibrium price unchanged.

 B

-The market price is set below the equilibrium price (for example, by a binding price ceiling).
+The price is set above the equilibrium price, such as when a binding price floor is imposed.

 C